SOCIAL ENTERPRISE ENTREPRENEURSHIP at its purest

 - This project seeks to make live music and entertainment avaliable to everyone, not just those who can afford tickets.
 We seek grants and then partner with other charities (e.g., Park Towers Tenant Management) to run free to public events to bring everyone together and let them forget the troubles of their lives for a short while.

 Kayak River Cleanup crew

 - We are copying a program run in the Denmark where people are given free kayaking if they collect rubbish while on the water.
 We have a dedicated kayak team of experienced kayakers who regularly run trips on various rivers and the bay.
 We have decided that a rubbish clean up combined with a paddle makes good sense.
 It is a healthy way to spend the day and makes the environment healthier at the same time.
 Win-win.
-If you are interested in joining us for this then email [email protected]
+If you are interested in joining us for this then email [email protected]g.a

 Mental Health Ranger

 - This is once again a copycat program that was highly successful in Scotland.
 When the Scottish program was run it was used for depressed people presenting to General Practitioners.
 The GP would offer either anti-depressants or a tour with the local ranger through the national park.
 A follow-up review found the walk was more effective in alleviating symptoms than drugs.
 So we decided with so many beautiful parks in and around Melbourne we would launch our own program in coordination with Melbourne Parks.
 Our staff arrange tours as often as we have participants interested and can undertake this activity in coordination with other activities or program The break Inc. run.